 What is Tobii eye tracking for gaming?

 Alternatively, you can buy a gaming laptop with Tobii eye tracking built in.
-At the time of writing there are five:
+At the time of writing there are seven:

 Eye tracking and Windows Hello

 With the Tobii eye tracker, you can also use Microsoft’s Windows Hello feature to log into a PC with your face.
-There are a small number of laptops with Windows Hello cameras built-in, but you can give any Windows PC this functionality but attaching a Tobii eye tracker.
-You can also get the same effect with a webcam with an infrared (IR) camera, like the Logitech 4K Pro (Microsoft’s recommendation) or LitBit Face Recognition Camera.
+There is a small number of laptops with Windows Hello cameras built-in, but you can give any Windows PC this functionality but attaching a Tobii eye tracker, like the aforementioned Eye Tracker 5.